harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

 Harness runs a perpetual task that constantly polls for the same combination of Harness service/artifact + Harness environment + Harness infrastructure definition.
 The instance count and details are updated as a result of this polling.

-The perpetual task checks for each Harness entity combination for 2 weeks after the last deployment.
-When there are no instances found, the perpetual task is stopped.
+The perpetual task is alive for 2 weeks, even after the instances are downsized/deleted.

 **Deployed By** shows the email address of the Harness user that initiated the deployment.